tapasvimoturu/spring-rest-example/README.md

 $ sbt package
 ```

 At this point, you can deploy `target/springmovies-0.1.war` to Tomcat's webapp directory for deployment.
-Test using:
+The URL is the same as for the maven build.

 ```
-$ curl localhost:8080/springmovies-0.1/rest/movieDB/list
+$ curl localhost:8080/spring-rest-example-0.1/rest/movieDB/list
 [{"name":"Alien","rating":"pg16","director":"Ridley Scott"}]
 ```